JustHollow/vast-builder/README.md

 // validate: assert the entire VAST is valid
-// nb: if "logWarn" option is true, it will print errors to stderr const boolValid = VastElement.validate();
+// nb: if "logWarn" option is true, it will print errors to stderr
+// nb: if "throwOnError" option is true, it will throw an exception if the vast is not valid const boolValid = VastElement.validate();

 // toXml: return the generated Vast xml string